Film & Visual Culture (with Foundation Year)

 Work Placement Opportunities

-During your degree, you may have the opportunity to work in the creative industries through links the department has with a variety of local businesses.
-These activities build your CV and portfolio before you graduate.
+During your degree on the Film and Visual Culture course, you may have the opportunity to gain experience in the creative industries through links the department has with a variety of local businesses.
+These activities help build your CV and portfolio before you graduate.

 SALA